A scoop of home: Filipino comfort desserts reimagined as ice cream

-Since time immemorial, our local freezer aisles followed a familiar script.
+For years, our freezer aisles followed a familiar script.
 Chocolate.
 Vanilla.
 Rocky Road.
 Reliable staples lined convenience store freezers, but few spoke to the country’s own culinary imagination.

-With the changing market behavior, that landscape is slowly transforming.
+That landscape is slowly changing.
 A new wave of Filipino consumers is searching for desserts that feel personal, more like home — flavors rooted not in foreign novelty but in memory, something you’ve grown familiar with, especially if you came from the province.
 The craving is no longer just for sweetness, but for something that tastes closer to culture.

 Enter Marcelo’s Microcreamery, the passion project of John J. Marcelo, who built his brand around a simple but radical idea — to turn beloved traditional Filipino comfort desserts into premium ice cream.